intershop/iom-partner-devops/README.rst

           # the name of the branch matches the regex passed in parameter branchesForPublication.
 If the default
           # behavior does not fit your requirements, activate the following line and adapt the regular expression.
           #branchesForPublication: '^refs/heads/develop$\|^refs/heads/master$\|^refs/heads/main$\|^refs/heads/release/\|^refs/heads/hotfix/'

+          # You can choose whether tags of SNAPSHOT images should be unique or not.
+Default value is False.
+          #uniqueSnapshotTag: True

           # These parameters must not be changed.
 They are used to pass variables to the ci-job templaten, which
           # are defined by library iom-build-configuration.